docarray/docarray/docs/user_guide/storing/index_hnswlib.md

 Now that you have indexed your data, you can perform vector similarity search using the [find()][docarray.index.abstract.BaseDocIndex.find] method.

-By using a document of type `MyDoc`, [find()][docarray.index.abstract.BaseDocIndex.find], you can find similar Documents in the Document Index:
+You can use the [find()][docarray.index.abstract.BaseDocIndex.find] function with a document of the type `MyDoc` to find similar documents within the Document Index:

 === "Search by Document"